NYU Furman Center Sign Up Facebook Twitter LinkedIn

 Download Data (Excel)

 Over the last decade, 322 units in 4+ unit buildings were built in Morris Park/Bronxdale.
-87% were market rate, compared to 5% low-income.
+87% were market rate, compared to 5% that were income-targeted.
 We use data from a variety of sources to count the number of income-restricted units targeted to households earning between 80% and 165% of AMI.
 However, due to restricted availability of granular data our calculations of income-restricted units should be read as conservative estimates.
-Read more about our methdology in the technical appendix of the 2021 Focus Report.
+Read more about our methodology in the technical appendix of the 2021 Focus Report.

 Share: